This site is intended for U.S. healthcare professionals.

 PP-INO-USA-0641

-The analysis of OS did not meet a prespecified boundary for statistical significance of P=0.0104.1,2
+The analysis of OS did not meet a prespecified boundary for statistical significance of P=0.0104.3

-The efficacy of BESPONSA was established on the basis of CR, duration of CR, and proportion of MRD-negative CR (<1 x 10-4 of bone marrow nucleated cells by flow cytometry) in the first 218 patients randomized.
+The efficacy of BESPONSA was established on the basis of CR, duration of CR, and proportion of MRD-negative CR (<1 x 10-4 of bone marrow nucleated cells by flow cytometry) in the first 218 adult patients randomized.1

 Clinical Study Results

-The efficacy and safety of BESPONSA were evaluated in a Phase 3 clinical trial vs standard chemotherapy.1,2
+The efficacy and safety of BESPONSA were evaluated in clinical trials of adult and pediatric patients.1

 Review efficacy dataLoading